Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the HL-LHC

 \item[(D)] {\bf Taus:} If both the taus from a single mediator particle decay into $\mu +$ anything, we follow the analysis for muons, otherwise we follow the analysis of jets. \end{itemize}

-We present in detail model-independent analyses for displaced muons, displaced mesons, displaced jets and displaced taus in the MS, where in all final states, apart from those that we have at least two displaced muons from an mediator particle (LLP), we have a cluster of hits in the MS. We present our results with four sets of combinations for the cuts on the prompt as well as the displaced objects.
+We present in detail model-independent analyses for displaced muons, displaced mesons, displaced jets and displaced taus in the MS, where in all final states, apart from those that we have at least two displaced muons from a mediator particle (LLP), we have a cluster of hits in the MS. We present our results with four sets of combinations for the cuts on the prompt as well as the displaced objects.
 We describe the combinations below along with a {\it motivation} for each of them:

-\begin{itemize} \item $D_{\rm Mode}^H\,(\geq 1\,{\rm vtx})$: Selection based only on at least one displaced activity with hard cuts. {\it Since we are selecting using at least one displaced activity, the harder set of cuts is used in order to ensure efficient background rejection.}
+\begin{itemize} \item $D_{\rm Mode}^H\,(\geq 1\,{\rm vtx})$: Selection based only on at least one displaced activity with hard cuts. {\it Since we make a selection using at least one displaced activity, the harder set of cuts is used in order to ensure efficient background rejection.}

 \item $D_{\rm Mode}^H\,(= 2 {\rm~vtx})$: Selection based on two displaced activities with the hard cuts mentioned above. {\it Events with two identified displaced activities satisfying the harder set of cuts are expected to have significantly low background rates.}